EsviCodes/codaisseur-week-2-homework/README.md

 ### Assignment 1: ShoppingCart

-# DONE - 1.
-You must create a module named `ShoppingCart`.
+- 1. You must create a module named `ShoppingCart`.
 The module must export a `class`!
 In other words your `module.exports` is not an object, a string, or anything else, but only a class.
-# DONE - 1.
-Given a brand new instance of the class in a variable `cart`, calling `cart.getItems()` should return an empty array.
+- 1. Given a brand new instance of the class in a variable `cart`, calling `cart.getItems()` should return an empty array.
-# DONE - 1.
-The class should have a method `cart.addItem(itemName, quantity, price)`, which adds a new item to an internal array.
+- 1. The class should have a method `cart.addItem(itemName, quantity, price)`, which adds a new item to an internal array.
-# DONE - 1.
-After adding items, a call to `cart.getItems()` should return an array that includes the added items.
+- 1. After adding items, a call to `cart.getItems()` should return an array that includes the added items.
-# DONE - 1.
-Items in the array should be in this format:
+- 1. Items in the array should be in this format:
     ```js
     {
       name: "Name of the item",